Hello, I’m Jocelyn Wyatt

-Prior to joining IDEO in 2007, Jocelyn worked in Kenya as an Acumen Fund fellow with an agro-pharmaceutical company involved in the production of malaria treatments.
-She served as VisionSpring’s interim country director in India, where she helped increase the distribution of low-cost reading glasses to the urban and rural poor.
-She also did training, project management, and business development for Chemonics International, a contractor for USAID.
+Prior to joining IDEO in 2007, Jocelyn worked in Kenya as an Acumen Fund fellow.
+Before that, she served as VisionSpring’s interim country director in India, where she helped increase the distribution of low-cost reading glasses to the poor.
+Before that she did training, project management, and business development for Chemonics International, a contractor for USAID.
 And before that, she was in college: BA in anthropology from Grinnell College and an MBA from Thunderbird School of Global Management.